kosmasgen/SQLDomainGen/README.md

 ## Why SpringForge

 Building backend layers manually is repetitive and error-prone.

 SpringForge generates a production-ready Spring Boot backend in minutes directly from your SQL schema, including entities, DTO, mappers, repositories, services, controllers, Liquibase changelogs, and tests.

----
+It eliminates up to 75% of backend development time.

 ## Quick Start